coveooss/coveo-python-oss/coveo-pyproject/README.md

         - Note the executable location... typically (`location/bin/python` or `location/Scripts/python.exe`)
     - Install your application into the python environment you just created:
         - Use `<venv-python-exec> -m pip install <your-package> --no-index --find-links <wheels-folder-location>`
     - You may delete the `.wheels` folder if you want.
-Consider keeping a copy of the lock file within the docker image, for reference.
+Consider keeping a copy of the lock file within the docker image, for reference

 ### Using the environment